Displaying Empire

 Depicting occupational types rather than individuals, these taxonomic images compress an array of standarized faces and poses into pocket-sized catalogs.
 Though such pictures catered to European exoticizing sensibilities, their use of colors derived from natural Indian pigments also maintained a sense of ethnic connectedness to India’s laboring populations amid commercialization of their land, resources, and ways of life.

-This set of facsimiles from the Donald Adams and Lawrence K. Stewart Collection of Prints (Charles Deering McCormick Library of Special Collections and University Archives) index a long period of British occupation in South Asia.
+These works from the Donald Adams and Lawrence K. Stewart Collection of Prints (Charles Deering McCormick Library of Special Collections and University Archives) index a long period of British occupation in South Asia.
 British works on India circulated within markets through private and public sales.
 They were also licensed to other artists and engravers and incorporated into prints and publications.
-The works on display, with the exception of the mica painting (far right), were all printed in England, intended for public consumption.
+The works in this digital gallery, with the exception of the mica painting (last image), were all printed in England, intended for public consumption.
 They cover a vast array of geographic and sociohistorical representations, indicative of a larger British market for images of India’s life and landscape.

 The subject matter of these prints lies at the intersection of cultural exoticism and local practice.
 Although they share an audience, the contexts of the artist-makers vary.
 Several works were created with the help of local Indian artists, commissioned by British authors, who drew on their artistic skills and methods to produce representations of diverse cultures and places.
 Other works were created solely by British officers/ artists who took on journalistic and satirical representations of their travels.